Recap: How the Lions edged the Vikings 31-29 in matchup of NFC’s two best teams

 12:45 p.m.: First-quarter analysis

-The Vikings lead 10-0 after a quarter where their defense has caused numerous problems for the Lions’ accomplished offensive line.
+The Vikings lead 10-0 after a quarter in which their defense has caused numerous problems for the Lions’ accomplished offensive line.
 Detroit has been called for holding three times (the Vikings have declined two), and the Vikings have sacked Jared Goff twice after only taking him down twice in two meetings last season.

 Minnesota’s offense has been sloppy on its past 10 or so plays; Ed Ingram was called for holding after Alim McNeill drove him into the backfield before a hit on Sam Darnold, and Garrett Bradbury was flagged for a false start on a third-and-12 that effectively ended the drive.
-Offensive coordinator Wes Phillips talked this week about how the Vikings’ linemen are still getting used to Sam Darnold’s cadence, which the Vikings want the quarterback to vary so they can keep defenses off guard.
-But the penalty backed the Vikings up further, and the Vikings are also out of timeouts after Kevin O’Connell had to burn his last one to avoid a delay of game.
+Offensive coordinator Wes Phillips talked this past week about how the Vikings’ linemen are still getting used to Sam Darnold’s cadence, which the Vikings want the quarterback to vary so they can keep defenses off guard.
+But the penalty backed the Vikings up farther, and the Vikings are also out of timeouts after Kevin O’Connell had to burn his last one to avoid a delay of game.

 The Vikings are outscoring opponents 58-3 in the first quarter this season. — BEN GOESSLING